memgraph/docs/docs/under-the-hood/replication.md

 ### Writing and reading files simultaneously

-Memgraph internal file buffer is used when writing deltas to WAL files and mid-writing the content of one WAL file can be divided across two locations.
-If at that point that WAL file is used to synchronize the REPLICA instance, once the WHO? starts reading the data from the internal buffer, the buffer can be flushed and the REPLICA could receives an invalid WAL file because it is missing a chunk of data.
-It could also happen that the WAL file is sent before all the transaction were written to the internal buffer.
+Memgraph internal file buffer is used when writing deltas to WAL files, and mid-writing, the content of one WAL file can be divided across two locations.
+If at that point that WAL file is used to synchronize the REPLICA instance, once the data is being read from the internal buffer, the buffer can be flushed, and the REPLICA could receive an invalid WAL file because it is missing a chunk of data.
+It could also happen that the WAL file is sent before all the transactions are written to the internal buffer.

-To avoid these issues flushing of that internal buffer is disabled while the current WAL is sent to a replica.
-To get all the data necessary for the synchronization, the replication thread reads the content directly from the file, then reads how many bytes are written in the buffer and copies the data to another location.
-Then the flushing is enabled again and the transaction is replicated using the copied buffer.
-Because the the access to the internal buffer was not blocked, new data can be written.
-HOW DO WE ADD THAT NEW DATA?
+To avoid these issues, flushing of that internal buffer is disabled while the current WAL is sent to a REPLICA instance.
+To get all the data necessary for the synchronization, the replication thread reads the content directly from the WAL file, then reads how many bytes are written in the buffer and copies the data to another location.
+Then the flushing is enabled again, and the transaction is replicated using the copied buffer.
+Because the access to the internal buffer was not blocked, new data can be written.
+The content of the buffer (including any new data) is then written in a new WAL file that will be sent in the next synchronization process.

-The only situation in which a committing thread can be block is when the buffer is full and it needs to be flushed so that the new data can be appended.

 ### Fixing timestamp consistency

-Timestamps are used to compare the sate of the REPLICA instance in comparison to the MAIN instance.
+Timestamps are used to compare the state of the REPLICA instance in comparison to the MAIN instance.

 At first, we used the current timestamp without increasing its value for global operations, like creating an index or creating a constraint.
-By using a single timestamp, it was impossible to know which operations the REPLICA has applied because sequential global operations had the same timestamp.
+By using a single timestamp, it was impossible to know which operations the REPLICA had applied because sequential global operations had the same timestamp.
 To avoid this issue, a unique timestamp is assigned to each global operation

 As replicas allow read queries, each of those queries was assigned with its own timestamp.
 Those timestamps caused issues when the replicated write transactions were assigned an older timestamp.
-A read transaction would return different data from the same read query, if a transaction was replicated between those two read transaction which obstructed the snapshot isolation.
+A read transaction would return different data from the same read query if a transaction was replicated between those two read transactions which obstructed the snapshot isolation.
 To avoid this problem, the timestamp on REPLICA instances isn't increased because the read transactions don't produce any changes, so no deltas need to be timestamped.

 ### Incompatible instances

-To avoid issues when the durability files of two different database instance are stored in the same folder, a unique ID was assigned to each storage instance.
+To avoid issues when the durability files of two different database instances are stored in the same folder, a unique ID is assigned to each storage instance.
 The same ID is then assigned to the durability files.
 Replication uses the instance ID to validate that the files and the database are compatible.

 A unique ID `epoch_id` is also assigned each time an instance is run as the MAIN instance in the replication cluster to check if the data is compatible for replication.
-The `epoch_id` is necessary when the original MAIN instance fails, a REPLICA instance becomes a new MAIN, and after some time, the original MAIN instance is brought back on-line.
-If no transaction were run on the original MAIN instance, the difference in timestamps will indicate that it is behind the new MAIN and it will be impossible to set the original MAIN-REPLICA relationship.
-But if transaction were run on the original MAIN after it was brought back online, the timestamp would be of no help, but the `epoch_id` would indicate incomparability thus preventing the original MAIN to reclaim it's original role.
+The `epoch_id` is necessary when the original MAIN instance fails, a REPLICA instance becomes a new MAIN, and after some time, the original MAIN instance is brought back online.
+If no transactions were run on the original MAIN instance, the difference in timestamps will indicate that it is behind the new MAIN, and it would be impossible to set the original MAIN-REPLICA relationship.
+But if the transactions were run on the original MAIN after it was brought back online, the timestamp would be of no help, but the `epoch_id` would indicate incomparability, thus preventing the original MAIN from reclaiming its original role.